SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 * add database details to graph sync settings?
 * when creating relationships using content picker and picked content is not already in the graph, then the sync process fails silently. need to flag an error
 * in graph lookup, handle situation (as with esco__nodeLiteral) where have 2 nodes, one with language en and 1 with language en-us, which causes duplicate entries
-* don't like new disabled select appearing once selected in single select scenario - nasty!
 * need to add dependencies into manifest?
 * use predefined list editor for node label?
 * handle graph down/not running better (& quicker)
 * looks like might be some useful code in the [client](https://github.com/Readify/Neo4jClient), e.g. working with results

+##ToDo UI Improvements

+* order content type in editor alphabetically (or programmatically)
+* don't like new disabled select appearing once selected in single select scenario - nasty!

 #Templates